07/06/ 2018 - 10/09/ 2018

-Del LaGrace Volcano is a photographic visual artist producing work that seeks to disrupt and trouble socio-cultural binaries using visceral pleasure and political provocation as a primary strategies of resistance.
-Volcano was born intersex but assigned and raised female from birth, living the first 37 years of their live as female.
+Del LaGrace Volcano is a photographic visual artist producing work that seeks to disrupt and trouble socio-cultural binaries using visceral pleasure and political provocation as primary strategies of resistance.
+Volcano was born intersex but assigned and raised female from birth, living the first 37 years of their life as a female.
 They have been living as non-binary and openly intersex since 1995.
-Del earned an MA in Photographic Studies at University of Derby, UK in 1992 after studying photography at the San Francisco Art Institute from 1979-81 and Volcano has produced five photographic monographs, from LoveBites in 1991 to The Drag King Book in 1999 with Jack Halberstam to Femmes of Power: Exploding Queer Femininities in 2008 with Ulrika Dahl.
+Del earned an MA in Photographic Studies at the University of Derby, UK in 1992 after studying photography at the San Francisco Art Institute from 1979-81 and Volcano has produced five photographic monographs, from LoveBites in 1991 to The Drag King Book in 1999 with Jack Halberstam to Femmes of Power: Exploding Queer Femininities in 2008 with Ulrika Dahl.

-Volcano is considered one of the world’s leading queer cultural producers and is currently working on issues relating to intersex visibility, gender as a system of compliance, norm critical parenting and how to create community across cultural divides.
+Volcano is considered one of the world’s leading queer cultural producers and is currently working on issues relating to intersex visibility, gender as a system of compliance, norm-critical parenting, and how to create community across cultural divides.

 “I was once told, by a fellow photographer, that I was a “student of my own condition”.
 I interpreted this as a compliment and an astute observation.
 A true story.
 I have always been the first subject of my work, sometimes directly and sometimes indirectly through the lens of desire and/or affiliation.
 The way I live my life dictates what work I make.
 You could say I am an immersion artist.
 I live my life and make photographs of what I find important and empowering around me.
 I look and give myself permission to look and to see and to change how I see throughout this time/space continuum we are all spinning on. ”

-“As a gender variant visual artist I access ‘technologies of gender’ in order to amplify rather than erase the hermaphroditic traces of my body.
+“As a gender variant visual artist I access ‘technologies of gender in order to amplify rather than erase the hermaphroditic traces of my body.
 I name myself.
 An intentional mutation and intersex by design.
 I believe in crossing the line as many times as it takes to build a bridge we can all walk across.” – Del LaGrace Volcano